all500234765/Luna-Engine/README.md

     * New Scene's Mesh component separates all vertex buffers into several (Position, Texcoord, Normal, etc...)
     * All other shaders will remain unaffected by this change

-* Old camera system will be deprecated soon!
+* Old camera system will be deprecated soon
+* I work on new camera control system
+    * New component based control system
+    # Add more here
 * New utils
     * File System (WIP)
         * File Mapping